 Laser scanning confocal FRET (C-FRET) microscopy overcomes the limitation of out-of focus information owing to its capability of rejecting signals from outside the focal plane and acquiring the signal in real-time (Wallrabe et al, 2003).
 This capability provides a significant improvement in lateral resolution and allows the use of serial optical sectioning of the living specimen.
 By selecting appropriate filter combinations and excitation wavelength, one can configure any commercially available confocal microscopy system for FRET imaging.

-Disadvantage of LSCM
+Disadvantages of LSCM

 A disadvantage of this technique is that the wavelengths available for excitation of different fluorophore pairs is limited to standard lasers lines.
 Standard laser lines do allow C-FRET to be used for a number of fluorophore combinations including Cerulean-Venus or ds-RED, GFP-Rhodamine or Cy3, FITC or Alexa488-Cy3, Alexa488-Alexa555 and Cy3-Cy5 (Day et al., 2003; Elangovan et al., 2003; Kenworthy et al, 2000; Mills et al, 2003; Periasamy, 2001; Wallrabe et al, 2003).
 In general, the laser lines available in the current LSCM can be used for most of the FRET pairs.
 Currently, the confocal vendors may provide the LSCM system with any laser lines if it is requested in advance before purchasing the LSCM.